EBISPOT/gwas-sumstats-tools-ssf-morph/README.md

 # crypt4gh-wasm

-Encrypt a local file with crypt4gh using a web browser and pyodide.
+Encrypt a local file with crypt4gh using a web browser.

+Requires a chromium browser (Google Chrome, Microsoft Edge).

+Files are encrypted with a hardcoded public key and randomly generated private keys.

 To run the demo: